 - Peanut Butter – Jiff creamy for me, or crunchy if you want more texture

 - White Chocolate bar – Ghirardelli or Lindt

 With butter in the name it’s kind of funny that it doesn’t even have butter in the recipe.
 You can add bittersweet chocolate to the mix if you’re a dark chocolate fan.
 You can also use crunchy peanut butter, but I live in a house of smooth peanut butter lovers.
-These need to be kept in the refrigerator or they will get all melty pretty quick.
+These need to be kept in the refrigerator or they ‘ll get melty if your house is warm.

 The tricky part to making anything with white chocolate is that it’s very sensitive to heat.
 If white chocolate gets too hot, it gets stiff and you have to throw it out and start again.
 To avoid this, cook it at 50% power and stir it every 30 seconds.
 It should take about two minutes.